-Best Black Friday vs. Cyber Monday vs. Thanksgiving Deals
+Deals on Thanksgiving vs. Black Friday vs. Cyber Monday

-We want to help you craft a savvy shopping plan, so we took a deep dive into our data from Thanksgiving, Black Friday, and Cyber Monday 2019.
-Check out the infographic below for the best days to shop specific categories.
+To help you craft a savvy shopping plan, we took a deep dive into the DealNews archives from Thanksgiving, Black Friday, and Cyber Monday 2021.
+Check out the infographic below for the best days to shop certain categories.